thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

 Information sent when a context menu is being shown.
-For more information about each property, see :ref:`menus.OnClickData`.

 Some properties are only included if the extension has host permission for the given context, for example :permission:`activeTab` for content tabs, :permission:`compose` for compose tabs and :permission:`messagesRead` for message display tabs.

 .. api-header::
    :label: object